piotrmiskiewicz/kyma-environment-broker/docs/contributor/03-60-regions-configuration.md

 Most of the Kyma plans requires a region to be specified in the request body (provisioning parameters).
 The regions configuration  allows you to control which regions are available for the Kyma plan and a platform region.
 Additionally, every region has different set of zones which can be sleected.

-## Allowed regions
+## Allowed Regions

 The `plansConfiguration` section of the `values.yaml` file contains a list of plans.
 Every plan has a platform region with allowed regions.
-To avoid specifying all possible platform regions you can define `default` values, for example:
+To avoid specifying all possible platform regions, define `default` values, for example:

 ```yaml